 Expanding Technology Enabled Learning:

-The NNDSB has completed a school survey to identify student access to technology for learning at home.
+The NNDSB has completed a family survey to identify student access to technology for learning at home.
 This information has been used to prioritize and respond to learning needs and opportunities.
-The first wave of deployment will focus on supporting secondary students that do not have access to technology or the internet.
+The first wave of deployment will begin during the week of September 14th.
 This will be expanded in future weeks, allowing both secondary and elementary students (that do not have access to technology or the internet) to access board owned MacBooks, iPads and various types of LTE enabled hotspot devices.
 The Near North District School Board will continue to respond to evolving student needs and support access to online learning tools and resources throughout the remote learning program.

 The resources below have been developed to support students & families in using board owned devices: